YasserB94/laracasts-the-php-practitioner/Readme.md

 If for any reason you would like to use this repository to practice your PHP please follow these steps

 ### 1. Config.php
-Create a config.php file in the root of the project to set sensitive information
+- Create a config.php file in the root of the project to set sensitive information.
+- Setup the database as described below
+- Install the node modules for TailwindCSS
 ```php
 <?php
 return [